aaliyab05/aaliyab05/README.md

 ### 👩‍💻 About Me

 I am an MCA student passionate about building real-world applications using modern technologies.
-I love creating scalable web applications and exploring AI-based solutions.

-💡 I believe in:
+I enjoy creating scalable web applications and solving real-world problems with clean and efficient code.

-**"Learn → Build → Improve → Repeat"**
+💡 **"Learn → Build → Improve → Repeat"**

 ---